-In spite of the tough economic conditions and turbulences, the Bank managed to maintain its high performance in 2017, achieving record profitability of BD 58.7 million attributable to shareholders for the year ended 31 December 2017, representing BD 2.3 million or 4.0 percent growth over 2016 results.
+Despite the challenges faced by Bahrain and the regional banking sector, the Bank managed to maintain its high performance in 2018, achieving record profitability of BD 67.1 million attributable to shareholders for the year ended 31 December 2018, representing an increase of BD 8.4 million or 14.4 percent growth over 2017 results.

-The key financial indicators of the Bank remain healthy with a return on average assets of 1.6 percent and a return on average equity of 12.1 percent.
-An annual return of BD 7.1 million was paid to the perpetual Tier 1 capital securities shareholders, the earnings per share decreased from 49 fils to 48 fils.
-The Bank’s liquidity position remains stable with liquid assets to total assets at 34.7 percent (2016: 32.6 percent).
+The key financial indicators of the Bank remain healthy with a return on average assets of 1.8 percent and a return on average equity of 13.7 percent.
+The basic earnings per share increased from 48 fils to 56 fils.
+The Bank’s liquidity position remains comfortable with liquid assets to total assets at 27.6 percent (2017: 34.7 percent).

-The consolidated financial statements have been prepared and are presented in accordance with the International Financial Reporting Standards, Bahrain Commercial Companies Law, Central Bank of Bahrain (CBB) requirements, and Financial Institutions law.
+The consolidated financial statements have been prepared and are presented in accordance with the International Financial Reporting Standards, Bahrain Commercial Companies Law, Central Bank of Bahrain (CBB) and Financial Institutions law and CBB rulebook requirements.

-Continuing BBK’s prudent approach to risk management and provisioning, the Bank conservatively provided for adequate provisioning levels in 2017, applying the IFRS 9 accounting standard.
-This standard considers expected credit losses instead of the incurred losses mandated by the previous IAS 39 to measure impaired exposures caused by market turbulence.
-It includes changes in the fair market value for investments as a way of protecting the Bank’s overall asset exposures.
+Continuing BBK’s prudent approach to risk management and provisioning, the Bank conservatively provided for adequate provisioning levels in 2018, applying the IFRS 9 accounting standard.
+This standard considers expected credit losses instead of the incurred losses mandated by the previous IAS 39 to measure impaired exposures caused by market turbulences.

 Net interest income

-Net interest income increased by 5.9 percent to BD 90.9 million (2016: BD 85.8 million).
-This was achieved through prudent use of liquidity in high-quality investments and treasury bills, respectively reporting increases of 10.8 percent and 19.4 percent.
+Net interest income increased by 20.9 percent to BD 110.0 million (2017: BD 90.9 million).
+This was achieved through deploying more funds in higher yielding and liquid investments and treasury bills, respectively reporting increases of 32.0 percent and 46.5 percent.

-As a result of the strong growth in total earning assets, the net interest yield ratio increased from 2.5 to 2.7 percent.
+As a result of the strong growth in total earning assets, active management of balance sheet and increase in market interest rates, the net interest yield ratio increased from 2.7 to 3.1 percent.

 Consolidated statement of financial position